StackStorm-Exchange/stackstorm-networking_utils/README.md

 - *is_valid_ip_port*: Check if an valid IP port (i.e. between 0 and 65535).
 - *ping*: Pings an IP address / Hostname.
 - *resolve*: Resolve a DNS or reverse DNS
+- *subnets*: List the possible subnets of a specific size in a given network
 - *traceroute_mtr*: Runs a traceroute (requires the mtr command to be available)

 ## GeoIP